adrianwong/adrianwong.github.io/about.md

 In a previous life I worked in the coal mines, toiling away with my trusty pickaxe and canary.
 What inspired me to switch careers was a desire to make a living in a field I've always had a fascination for.

-In here you'll find a collection of stuff I've worked / am working on.
-Opinions are strictly my own.
+In here you'll find write-ups of stuff I've learned / am learning.
+Opinions, if any, are strictly my own.